Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Introduction

-To this end, we propose Unbiased 4D (Ub4D), \textit{i.e.,} a novel method for the 4D reconstruction of a deforming object given a single RGB video of the object and, optionally, a rough proxy geometry; see Figure~\ref{fig:teaser}.
+To this end, we propose Unbiased 4D (Ub4D), \textit{i.e.,} a novel method for the 4D reconstruction of a deforming object given a single RGB video of the object; see Figure~\ref{fig:teaser}.
+In contrast to previous method classes such as non-rigid structure-from-motion and shape-from-template, Ub4D completes the shape as it is being observed from other view angles.
 Using a signed distance field (SDF) network, we represent the object of interest as an implicit SDF in canonical space.
 In order to obtain the deformed per-frame geometry, we propose a bending network, which deforms the current frame into a shared canonical space.
-To supervise the SDF and bending network, we impose a volume rendering loss extending prior work on unbiased volume rendering~\cite{wang2021neus} to dynamic scenes.
+To supervise the SDF and bending network, we impose an unbiased volume rendering loss, which extends prior work~\cite{wang2021neus} to dynamic scenes.
+Notably, we also prove the correctness of our formulation.
 In particular, we compare the rendered images and object segmentation masks with the ground truth images and masks.
-This formulation alone still struggles with larger scene deformations.
-Thus, in addition, we propose a scene flow loss, which attaches free space to a rough mesh or sparse 3D proxy in order to guide the scene deformations predicted by the bending network.
-In summary, our primary \textbf{technical contributions} are as follows: \begin{itemize}\itemsep0em \item{Ub4D, \textit{i.e.,} a new approach for dense 4D surface reconstruction from monocular image sequences based on an implicit surface representation and a dynamic bending network.} \item{A new scene flow loss leveraging coarse geometric proxies (dense and sparse), which further increases the robustness to large-scale scene deformations.} \item{Extending the unbiased formulation of volume rendering~\cite{wang2021neus} to general deforming scenes.} \end{itemize} We also introduce a new benchmark dataset for general and large-scale deforming scenes and demonstrate that our method outperforms the previous state of the art in terms of accuracy and robustness to large scale scene deformations.
-The code and the new dataset will be made publicly available for future research.
+Similar to previous works~\cite{Tretschk2020}, this formulation alone still struggles with larger scene deformations.
+Thus, when the scene contains large scene deformations, we propose a scene flow loss, which attaches free space to a set of tracked 3D points in order to guide the scene deformations predicted by the bending network.
+In summary, our primary technical contributions are as follows: \begin{itemize}\itemsep0em \item{Ub4D, \textit{i.e.,} a new approach for dense 4D reconstruction from monocular image sequences based on an implicit surface representation and a dynamic bending network (Sec.~\ref{sec:approach}).} \item{Extending the unbiased formulation of volume rendering~\cite{wang2021neus} to general deforming scenes (Sec.~\ref{sec:render}).}

+\item{A new scene flow loss leveraging coarse geometric proxies (dense and sparse), which further increases the robustness to large-scale scene deformations (Sec.~\ref{sec:scene_flow_loss}).} \item A new synthetic benchmark dataset for general and large-scale deforming scenes (Sec.~\ref{sec:results}). \end{itemize} We demonstrate that our method outperforms the previous state of the art in terms of accuracy and robustness to large scale scene deformations (Secs.~\ref{sec:quan_compare}-\ref{sec:qual_results}).
+Our code and the new dataset will be made publicly available.